Eicosanoids, Essential fatty acids and your Health

 Use olive oil on salads or as a dip for bread.

-If you prepare your own food it is not too difficult to get the balance right.
-If you use lots of supermarket/prepared food it is almost impossible.
+If you use lots of supermarket/prepared / refined food, it is almost impossible.

-Bakery goods contain trans fats; these are altered fats which distort body chemistry.
+Bakery goods contain "TRANS FATS"; these are altered fats which distort body chemistry, never eat those !

 Save the Tim Tam or donut for a very occasional treat.
 (If the food label says hydrogenated or partially hydrogenated oil that means it contains these very bad fats).